Small Batch Blueberry Jam (No Added Pectin)

 Making Small Batch Blueberry Jam

-• Cool the Jam – Allow the blueberry jam to cool 5 – 10 minutes in the pan, just enough to make it safe to handle.
-Transfer the hot jam to a clean glass jar or storage container.
-Cool the jam at room temperature for about 90 minutes before refrigerating.
+To finish the jam, give it time to cool.
+Allow the blueberry jam to cool 5 – 10 minutes in the pan, just enough to make it safe to handle, but still hot enough that the stickiness can be scraped into a jar with a spatula.
+Transfer the still warm jam to a clean glass jar or storage container, cover with a tight lid, then allow the jam to cool at room temperature for about 90 minutes before refrigerating.
 Chill 6 – 8 hours to allow it to set and thicken completely.

 The best blueberries for jam making will include mainly ripe (but not overripe) blueberries, with a handful of under ripe blueberries thrown in.
 As blueberries ripen, their naturally occurring pectin, which helps the jam to thicken, begins to dissolve.
 Using all ripe or overripe berries, will make it very difficult for your jam to set up without the use of added thickeners like derived pectin, agar agar, or cornstarch.